remoteintech/remote-jobs/company-profiles/toggl.md

 ## Remote status

 We believe great people will make awesome stuff anywhere.
 New York, São Paulo, or a quiet village near Florence.
 No need to move for your dream job.
 We hire globally.
 You work locally.
-You'll get an allowance for your home office setup and monthly coworking space expense.
+You'll get an allowance for your home office setup and monthly co-working space expense.
 Main communication is via Slack and we use Zoom or Hangouts for meetings.
 We have two company retreats and two team retreats each year.

 ## Region